Kava-Labs/kava/migrate/v0_17/migrate.md

   cp genesis.json ~/.kava/config/genesis.json
   kava tendermint unsafe-reset-all

+  # Update app.toml - see section below

   # Restart node -
   # !
 Be sure to remove --halt-time flag if it is set in systemd/docker
   kava start
 ```

+kava v0.17 requires changes to app.toml:

+- There are 3 new sections - `evm`, `json-rpc`, `tls`. see the [default app.toml](app.toml)
+- There is one addition to Base Configuration: `iavl-cache-size`.
+- It is recommended to add a min gas price for evm txs in `akava` (where 1ukava = 10^12akava). eg `minimum-gas-prices = "0.001ukava;1000000000akava"`

 ### Coordination